 Mary Rose studied languages at the University of Sussex before converting to law.
 She worked at Brighton Law Centre and was then Chair of the Management Committee while studying law.
 She then worked for Brighton Council until she joined Howells Solicitors in 1989 as an Articled Clerk (Trainee Solicitor) and joined the Criminal Department when she qualified in 1992.
 She became a Duty Solicitor 12 months after qualifying, and joined the Partnership in 2004.

-Mary Rose leads the Crime teams at Rotherham and Barnsley and is often found representing clients accused of criminal offences throughout South Yorkshire’s Magistrates Courts.
+Mary Rose leads the Criminal Defence teams at Rotherham and Barnsley and is often found representing clients accused of criminal offences throughout South Yorkshire’s Magistrates Courts.
 She is an expert in her field and has a particular knowledge of Youth Court work and cases involving mental health issues.

-In order to provide an all-round service Mary Rose also represents clients in prison, at Parole Board Hearings and Independent Adjudications.
-She also appears before local authority Licensing Committees on behalf of taxi and private-hire drivers, and represents at appeals to the Magistrates’ Court.
+Mary Rose also appears before local authority Licensing Committees on behalf of taxi and private-hire drivers, and represents at appeals to the Magistrates’ Court.

 Mary Rose is an active member of the Sheffield Esteli Society, the twinning organisation with Sheffield’s twin town of Esteli in Nicaragua, and was part of the delegation that visited there in 2014.